Joe-Connolly/trustedreviews-api/README.md

 * Clone repo
 * Navigate to root directory of repo
-* To setup PassportJS:
-    * Create a new .env file in the root directory
-    * In the file create a new variable `AUTH_SECRET` and set it equal to a new string (in doublequotes).
-This string can be anything, but should be relatively long (30+ characters).
-    * This secret will be used to generate Json Web Tokens used to authenticate users.
-Make sure that `.env` is included in your .gitignore file, so this will not be uploaded to git.
 * Run `yarn` to install dependencies
 * Run `yarn start` to run the app